 How to buy a Second property as an investment like an experienced property investor (without any savings).

-If you want to use equity to purchase then you need to understand your borrowing power.
+If you want to use equity to get a mortgage to purchase then you need to understand your borrowing power.

 To work out your usable equity, take the value of your house and multiply by 0.8, then minus your mortgage.
 This money can be used as a deposit (along with other cash or equity).